 Description of a training protocol to improve research reproducibility for dignity therapy: an interview-based interventionPalliative & Supportive Care

 Dignity Therapy (DT) has been implemented over the past 20 years, but a detailed training protocol is not available to facilitate consistency of its implementation.
 Consistent training positively impacts intervention reproducibility.
+The objective of this article is to describe a detailed method for DT therapist training.
+Chochinov's DT training seminars included preparatory reading of the DT textbook, in-person training, and practice interview sessions.

 Diabetes and health-related quality of life among American Indians: the role of psychosocial factorsQuality of Life Research